Augusta pollen forecast — Augusta National Golf Club – Championship Course neighborhood

 Which pollen types are currently active in Augusta?

-On 25 June 2026, Cypress is the dominant pollen source in Augusta. grass are also present but at lower levels. hazel and willow are not currently active.
+On 16 July 2026, Grass is the dominant pollen source in Augusta. ambrosia are also present but at lower levels. cypress, oak, willow, alder, artemisia, and birch are not currently active.

 How often is the Augusta pollen forecast updated?